Suspected tornadoes kill at least 3 in Ohio, leave trail of destruction in Indiana, Kentucky

 Sgt.
 Stephen Wheeles of the Indiana State Police said earlier that another suspected tornado struck Jefferson County, damaging several homes and downing trees and power lines.

-He posted photos on X showing one home with its roof torn off and another missing roof shingles as well as an image of a baseball-sized hailstone.
+He posted photos on social media showing one home with its roof torn off and another missing roof shingles as well as an image of a baseball-sized hailstone.

 Kentucky also impacted